 If the suspicion of corruption remains, an investigation is usually initiated.
-This investigation can be internal or external and conducted in various ways.
-One advantage of selecting an external evaluator is that he or she is more objective.
-At the same time, an internal evaluation can be more cost effective and perhaps there is another department at the workplace that can handle the evaluation.
+This investigation can be internal or external and conducted in various

 Remember that the warning signals are only indications of possible irregularities in the project; they are not evidence of wrongdoing.
 Nevertheless, it is important to react and to obtain further information.
 Do not hesitate to contact the programme manager at the Palme Center to discuss warning signals and how these may be handled and further explored.
 If corruption is suspected, you are obliged to inform the Palme Center immediately.